Kcounts93/Kcounts93/README.md

-- 👋 Hi, I’m @Kcounts93
+- 👋🏼 Hi, I’m Kayla!
-- 👀 I’m interested in Web Development and Design
+- 🖥 I’m interested in Web Development!
-- 🌱 I’m currently learning PHP
+- 🌱 I’m currently learning PHP and practicing Javascript
-- 💞️ I’m looking to collaborate on ANYTHING!
-I want to learn it all!
+- 🧠 I want to learn EVERYTHING I can!
-- 📫 How to reach me kcounts0211@gmail.com
+- 📫 How to reach me: kcounts0211@gmail.com

 <!---
 Kcounts93/Kcounts93 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.